Automobile

 A dashboard warning light that indicates traction control is disabled and, in some cases, ABS is also disabled will typically illuminate when there is a problem with the system.
 Your TCS light performs a number of tasks.
 It first informs you when the system is running.
 Your traction control is engaged if the light flashes on and off while you are driving.

 Everything is working as it should if your wheels are slipping and the light is on.
 In addition, when you first turn the key in the ignition, the light ought to come on and then go off.
-As long as the light goes out, there’s no any underlying issue, and this is just a system check.
+As long as the light goes out, there’s no underlying issue, and this is just a system check.

 Read more: Understanding TC meaning on a car

-Ok, let’s get down to business.
+Ok, let’s get down to business!

 Contents